 I share this all to help others understand what depression and anxiety might look like on someone who might seem fine.
-There were days I smiled, posted like I had no worry, and talked to people as if there was nothing wrong at all.
+There were days I smiled and talked to people as if there was nothing wrong at all.
 With #BellLetsTalk coming up next week, I decided I’d open up about my struggles.
 The very least it could do is bring more awareness to the topics.

 If you or someone you know needs a person to talk to, there are options.
 For Canadian residents, here is the link for mental health options available.